pablocpz/pablocpz/README.md

 Hi, I'm Pablo!

 I'm a senior high schooler from the sourthen part of Spain.
-I'm really interested in AI and it's application, and worked on several projects before related with data science, agentic models or computer vision.
+I'm really interested in AI and it's practical use cases, and worked on several projects before related with data science, agentic models or computer vision.

+- I believe that following my passion means striving for excellence—becoming the best at it and providing as much value as possible while enjoying the process.

+- Beyond that, I also believe success wouldn't come without taking care of the people you love, making time to hang out with friends, laugh, and enjoy life, while also building a strong physical and emotional state.

 <div align="center">
   <table>